tnscorcoran/rhsso-3scale/README.md

 An API client.
 We assume it to be Postman client for Chrome
 Your RHEL box IP, refered to *rhel-box-ip*

+Note: We have inserted whitespace in some URLs as they contain placeholders and are not valid URLs as they appear.
+Insert the values resolving to the URL fragments and remove whitespace.

 1 - Setup your 3scale Account
 ==================================================================================================
 Go to API - Integration and click *edit integration settings*